Previous dayApril 19, 2026Next day

 10.0 km---✓ ReviewedUSGS →

-Reports of a magnitude 3.8 earthquake 264 km NW of Attu Station, Alaska came in on April 19, 2026 at 23:25 UTC.
-At a depth of 10.0 km, the event was shallow crustal.
+On April 19, 2026 at 23:25 UTC, a magnitude 3.8 earthquake struck 264 km NW of Attu Station, Alaska.
+The hypocenter lay at 10.0 km, placing this in the shallow crustal category.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
 The epicenter is at 54.757°, 170.800°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M3.8 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-19